MicrosoftDocs/WSL/WSL/use-custom-distro.md

 You can obtain a tar file in a varity of ways, two of which include:

 - Download a provided tar file.
-You can find examples in the "Mini Root Filesystem" section of the [Alpine Linux downloads](https://alpinelinux.org/downloads/) site.
+You can find an example for Alpine in the "Mini Root Filesystem" section of the [Alpine Linux downloads](https://alpinelinux.org/downloads/) site.
 - Find a Linux distribution container and export an instance as a tar file.
 The example below will show this process using the [CentOS container](https://hub.docker.com/_/centos).

-## CentOS import example
+### Obtaining a tar file for CentOS example

 In this example, we'll use Docker inside of a WSL distribution to obtain the tar file for CentOS.

-### Prerequisites
+#### Prerequisites

 - You must have [WSL enabled with a Linux distribution installed running WSL 2](./install-win10.md#manual-installation-steps).
 - You must have [Docker Desktop for Windows installed with the WSL 2 engine enabled and integration checked](./tutorials/wsl-containers.md#install-docker-desktop) for the distribution you will use in the next steps.

-### Export the tar from a container
+#### Export the tar from a container

 1. Open the command line (Bash) for a Linux distribution that you've already installed from the Microsoft Store (Ubuntu in this example).